brianhodges/golang-readfile/README.md

 # Read Local .csv File (Go)
-Just a reference for myself to refer back to when working on future Go projects.
+Just a reference for myself to refer back to when working on future GoLang projects.
 Reads in local CSV file.

 # Setup
 *To Run:*